Tamarine Tanasugarn: Career

-Junior
+Juniors

 During her junior career, her expenses were provided by her father, Virachai Tanasugarn, a lawyer who was once a Thai basketball player and who inspired Tanasugarn to become a professional tennis player.
-At 17, she reached the Junior Grand Slam final at Wimbledon in 1995 with a win over Anna Kournikova in the semifinal, but lost to Poland's Aleksandra Olsza in the final, in straight sets.
+At 17, she reached the Junior Grand Slam final at Wimbledon in 1995 with a win over Anna Kournikova in the semifinal, but then lost to Poland's Aleksandra Olsza, in straight sets.

 1994–1999

 Tanasugarn turned pro in 1994, but made her WTA Tour debut in the 1993 Pattaya Open, in which she lost to Australian Rennae Stubbs.
 The following year, she made the second round in the same tournament by beating world No. 44, Marianne Werdel Witmeyer, in the first round.
 In 1995, Tanasugarn started participating in Grand Slams, but did not make it beyond the qualifying rounds.
 In 1996, Tanasugarn played her first WTA final at the Pattaya Open, in which she lost to Ruxandra Dragomir.
 In 1997, she reached the third round of the Australian Open, at Wimbledon and the US Open, beating Chanda Rubin in the first round.
 She reached a semifinal at Hobart and ended the year with a No. 46 ranking.

-1998, Tanasugarn reached the fourth round of a Grand Slam at the Australian Open by defeating the reigning French Open champion and world No. 6, Iva Majoli, 6–0, 6–2 in the third round.
+1998, Tanasugarn reached the fourth round of a major event at the Australian Open by defeating the reigning French Open champion and world No. 6, Iva Majoli, 6–0, 6–2 in the third round.
 Tanasugarn also made her second fourth round of the year at Wimbledon, where she eventually lost to Martina Hingis.
 In 1999, she reached the fourth round at Wimbledon for a second time by defeating Frenchwoman Sandrine Testud, in the third round.
 Tanasugarn ended the year ranked No. 72.